cyberspace-lab/cyberspacelab-web/src/content/team/nikol-pankova.md

 ---
 template: team-member
 title: Nikol Pánková
-slug: /nikol-pankova
+slug: /team/nikol-pankova
 order: 23
-description: Intern
+description: Undergraduate student
-education: ["Ongoing"]
+education: ["Still loading …"]
 projectSlugs: [""]
 favoriteGames: ["Last of Us", "Red Dead Redemption 2", "World of Warcraft"]
-featuredImage: ./../../assets/images/incognito-thumbnail.png
+featuredImage: ./../../assets/images/team/nikol-pankova.jpg
-hobbies: [
-  "Video games", "Reading"]
+hobbies: ["Video games", "Reading"]
 ----

+Since high school I've been very interested in psychology and now I have the opportunity to get closer to it thanks to the Cyberspace lab.

-I am currently a 2nd year bachelor student at the Faculty of Humanities, Charles University in Prague.
-I am an intern at cyberspace lab, where I help other members with their projects, which are mainly spatial cognition, virtual reality and gaming.
-I would like to continue doing this in the future.
-In my free time, I enjoy gaming and reading.
-I'm looking forward to learning more and contributing to the research group's projects.
+I am a 3rd year undergraduate student at the Faculty of Humanities at Charles University, where I am also working on my bachelor thesis focusing on spatial reasoning and board games.
+Besides that, I am very interested in personality psychology and video games, which I would like to use and maybe focus on it in the future.

+In my free time, I like to play video games and also board games of various genres.